Day-to-day operations, research, and special projects are led and carried out by the Center’s Director, and are informed by a special Advisory Board.

 Mark has been teaching and advising students at Fairhaven College and leading their program in Audio Technology, Music, and Society since 2015, in which time he has also served as President of the Northwest Chapter of the Society for Ethnomusicology and on national award and funding panels for the National Endowment for the Arts.
 Prior to joining Western Washington University’s faculty, Mark served as Assistant Professor of The Arts and Social Sciences at Empire State College of the State University of New York and as the college-wide faculty convener for their Arts programs.
 During his time on the East Coast, Mark also served as the Chair of the Folk Arts Panel of the New York State Council for the Arts and as the President of the Middle Atlantic Folklife Association.
 He holds a MA and Ph.D. in Folklore and Ethnomusicology from Indiana University.
 Mark’s family immigrated to the U.S. when he was two years old; this has greatly influenced his approach to understanding the arts in their cultural contexts.

 Latha is the Artistic Director of several large festivals of arts and culture in the Seattle area, including Ananda Mela and Festival of Color in Redmond, and Diwali: Lights of India in Seattle.
 She also holds board positions with Northwest Folklife, Kirkland Performance Center, and Seattle Latino Film Festival.
 She served on the Redmond Arts and Culture Commission from 2003 through 2010 in various roles including Chair of the Commission.
-From 2005 through 2011, Latha was on the Arts Advisory Board of 4Culture.
-She is a trained musician in the Carnatic (southern Indian) tradition, and a teacher, lecturer, and singer with a number of solo and ensemble performances in the Pacific Northwest, Canada, and India.
+From 2005 through 2011, Latha was on the Arts Advisory Board of 4Culture, and she also served as a Washington State Arts Commissioner (2012-2018).
+Latha is a trained musician in the Carnatic (southern Indian) tradition, and a teacher, lecturer, and singer with a number of solo and ensemble performances in the Pacific Northwest, Canada, and India.
 She is also the founder and leader of the band Chai Tea Latte.
-In addition, she has written, directed, and choreographed numerous productions for children based on the heritage and culture of India.
+In addition, Latha has written, directed, and choreographed numerous productions for children based on the heritage and culture of India.
 She is also modeling for various international arts and cultural organizations and designers.
 Latha has a master’s degree in English literature.

 Willie Smyth Independent Folklorist